rohitkuyadav/CodeClauseInternship_Task-4/README.md

 # CodeClauseInternship_Task-4
 I'm excited to share my recent project, a Library Management System, which I developed to streamline the book management and issuance process for libraries.
 This project offers a user-friendly and efficient solution for librarians to maintain their collections, track issuances, and enhance overall library operation
+# Library Management System Documentation

+## Overview

+This document provides an overview and documentation of a simple Library Management System (LMS) implemented as a desktop application using the Tkinter library in Python.
+The system allows users to manage a collection of books, issue books to users, view issuance history, and delete books.
+The LMS stores book information in a SQLite database and provides a graphical user interface (GUI) for interacting with the data.

+## Features

+1. **Add Books**:
+   - Users can add new books to the library by providing details such as book name, author name, quantity, and date added.

+2. **Issue Books**:
+   - Users can issue books to library members.
+   - They need to select a book from the list, enter the user's name, roll number, email, and issue date.
+   - The issued books are recorded in the database.

+3. **View All Books**:
+   - Users can view the complete list of books in the library.
+   - The list is displayed in a table format, including book details such as book name, author name, quantity, and date added.

+4. **View Issuance History**:
+   - Users can view the history of book issuances.
+   - The issuance history includes book name, user name, roll number, email, and issue date.

+5. **Delete Books**:
+   - Users can delete books from the library.
+   - They select a book to delete from a list of available books.
+   - The selected book is removed from the database.

+## Requirements

+- Python (>=3.6)
+- Tkinter (usually included in standard Python distributions)
+- tkcalendar (for the date input widget) # pip install tkcalendar
+- SQLite3 (for the database)

+## Application Structure

+The application consists of a single Python script, which includes the following key components:

+1. **SQLite Database**:
+   - The SQLite database named `Database_collection.db` is used to store two tables: `books` and `book_issues`.
+The former stores information about books in the library, while the latter tracks book issuances.

+2. **GUI Window**:
+   - The main application window is created using Tkinter and styled using the ttk (Tile themed Tkinter) module.
+   - The window's appearance includes a background color of "lightblue."

+3. **Database Connection and Cursor**:
+   - A connection to the SQLite database is established, and a cursor object is created to interact with the database.

+4. **Database Tables**:
+   - Two tables, `books` and `book_issues`, are created in the database if they don't already exist.
+These tables store book information and book issuance records, respectively.

+5. **Book Management Functions**:
+   - Functions like `add_book()`, `issue_book()`, and `delete_book()` allow users to perform corresponding actions on the library's book collection.

+6. **View Functions**:
+   - `view_all_books()` and `view_issuance_history()` provide functionality to view all books and book issuance history, respectively.

+7. **Widgets and Labels**:
+   - The application window includes labels, entry fields, combo boxes, buttons, and treeview widgets for interacting with book data.

+8. **Styling and Success Messages**:
+   - The application uses ttk style and displays success messages to indicate the results of user actions.

+## Usage

+To run the Library Management System:

+1. Ensure you have all the required dependencies installed.
+2. Run the Python script provided in your preferred Python environment.
+3. The GUI window for the Library Management System will open.

+## Conclusion

+The Library Management System provides an intuitive and user-friendly interface for managing a library's collection of books, issuing books to users, viewing the history of issuances, and deleting books as needed.
+It is a basic example of how a library management system can be implemented in Python, and it can be extended and customized for specific library needs.